openlilylib/snippets/README.md

     layout settings ("house styles"),
 * __templates__ - examples showing how to structure LilyPond code.

-Every category has a README.md file inside with more details, but if you're not sure which category is correct, don't worry!
+Every category has a `README.md` file inside with more details, but if you're not sure which category to choose, don't worry!
 It's not *that* important.

 <!---  (this is Markdown syntax for comments)